 The new policy provides tobacco cessation medications without prior authorization or co-payment; provides one-on-one telephone and web-based counseling to Medicaid beneficiaries without charge through the SC Tobacco Quitline; strongly encourages Medicaid prescribers and pharmacists to refer patients to the Quitline at 1-800-QUIT-NOW; and covers tobacco cessation counseling in individual and group settings when billed with the allowable CPT codes.The plan has truly made South Carolina a leader in this arena.

-The American Lung Association in South Carolina and partners in the South Carolina Tobacco-Free Collaborative continued to support passage of smokefree air ordinances at the local level in 2016.
-The state has about 62 local comprehensive smokefree ordinances covering about 40 percent of the state's population.
-Local governments have also begun to address smoking in parks and other recreational venues.
-A positive by-product of these ordinances has been increases in tobacco-free school campuses and tobacco-free colleges and universities.
-Funding for the state Tobacco Prevention and Control programs remained at $5 million in fiscal year 2017.
-The program receives all of its state funding from cigarette tax revenues, despite the fact that tobacco Master Settlement Agreement dollars are available.
-Legislation that would require cigarette tax stamps starting in 2019 did pass in the General Assembly and was signed by the Governor.
+The American Lung Association in South Carolina and partners in the South Carolina Tobacco-Free Collaborative continue to support passage of smokefree air ordinances at the local level.
+The state has 62 local comprehensive smokefree ordinances covering about 40 percent of the state's population.
+State funding for DHEC's Tobacco Prevention and Control programs remained at $5 million in fiscal year 2018.
+The program receives all of its state funding from cigarette tax revenues.

-The American Lung Association in South Carolina continues to work for more local smokefree air ordinances.
-We support improvements in quit smoking benefits for workers, increased tobacco taxes and increasing the $5 million dollar allocation in state tobacco prevention funding.
+The American Lung Association will continue to advocate for comprehensive smokefree air ordinances, improvements in quit smoking benefits for workers, increased tobacco taxes and increasing the $5 million-dollar allocation in state tobacco prevention funding.